Some people can be so filled with the need for Revenge

 - Chloe in Tales of Legendia.
 During her the main game, her primary motivation is justice.
 However, justice soon turns to revenge when confronted with person who killed her parents.
 Later in game during the Character Quests, Chloe's want for revenge upon learning identity of killer, to the point where she stabs and leaves for death Senel and tries to kill the swordsmen in front of his daughter who she has gotten close to and sees her as a sister.
 Luckily, she grabs a hold of her senses when she almost kills said daughter who stands in her way from harming her father.

 - Asch in Tales of the Abyss.
-It's actually a lot more complicated than plain revenge, but there's certainly an element of vengeance when he faces Luke, the replica who stole his life and condemned him to an early death by fonon separation, in a Duel Boss encounter near the end.
+It's actually a lot more complicated than plain revenge, but there's certainly an element of vengeance when he faces Luke, the replica who unwittingly stole Asch's life and condemned him to an early death by fonon separation, in a Duel Boss encounter near the end.
 He even admits this:

 Asch: Shut up!
 This isn't about logic!